asmitakatwal/asmitakatwal/README.md

 - 🌱 I’m currently learning **to balance growth,patience and kind to myself everyday both in tech and in life**

  💬 Ask me about
--Life as a software engineering student
+-Life as a software engineering student <br>
--Why I am exploreing AI/ML,cloud computing -Participating in hackathons,tech events and student communities -How I stay motivated ad things that inspire me
+-Why I am exploreing AI/ML,cloud computing <br>
+-Participating in hackathons,tech events and student communities <br>
+-How I stay motivated ad things that inspire me <br>
--my curiosity for startups,innovation and entrepreneurship -music,and TED Talks I enjoy
+-my curiosity for startups,innovation and entrepreneurship <br>
+-music,and TED Talks I enjoy <br>

 - 📫 How to reach me **asmitakatwal246@gmail.com**